Restoration of Erased Markings on Metal Surfaces

 Non-chemical and physical methods

 Chemical etching is destructive; once the strained zone is consumed, no further attempt is possible.
-Several non-destructive or controlled-rate methods supplement or replace it, and NTA tests their names, principles and constraints.
+Several non-destructive or controlled-rate methods supplement or replace it.

 Magnetic-particle method (Magnaflux).
 The polished steel surface is magnetised with a strong DC or AC field and dusted with fine iron particles (dry, in oil suspension, or fluorescent under UV).
 Magnetic flux concentrates at the strained zone because cold-worked metal has a different magnetic permeability; particles cluster along the original digit outlines and the number becomes visible without material loss.
 Only works on ferromagnetic metals (iron-based steels, some nickel alloys); useless on aluminium, copper, brass, lead, zinc, austenitic stainless.
 Non-destructive, so a chemical etch can follow if the magnetic image is weak.